Alois Alzheimer: Personal life and death

+In August 1912, Alzheimer fell ill on the train on his way to the University of Breslau, where he had been appointed professor of psychiatry in July 1912.
+Most probably a streptococcal infection and subsequent rheumatic fever led to valvular heart disease, heart failure and kidney failure.
+He died of heart failure on 19 December 1915 at age 51, in Breslau, Silesia (present-day Wrocław, Poland).
+His body was buried four days later, next to Cecilie's at the Frankfurt Main Cemetery.

 Contemporaries

 American Solomon Carter Fuller gave a report similar to that of Alzheimer at a lecture five months before Alzheimer.
-Oskar Fischer was a fellow German psychiatrist, 12 years Alzheimer's junior, who reported 12 cases of senile dementia in 1907 around the time that Alzheimer published his short paper summarizing his lecture.
+Oskar Fischer was a fellow German psychiatrist, twelve years Alzheimer's junior, who reported twelve cases of senile dementia in 1907 around the time that Alzheimer published his short paper summarizing his presentation.

-Alzheimer and Fischer had different interpretations of the disease, but due to Alzheimer's short life, they never had the opportunity to meet and discuss their ideas.
+Alzheimer and Fischer had different interpretations of the disease, but owing to Alzheimer's short life, they never had the opportunity to meet and discuss their ideas.

-Among the doctors trained by Alois Alzheimer and Emil Kraepelin at Munich in the beginning of the 20th century were the Spanish neuropathologists Nicolás Achúcarro and Gonzalo Rodríguez Lafora, two distinguished disciples of Santiago Ramón y Cajal and members of the Spanish Neurological School.
-Alzheimer recommended the young and brilliant Nicolás Achúcarro to organize the neuropathological service at the Government Hospital for the Insane, at Washington D.C. (current, NIH), and after two years of work, he was substituted by Gonzalo Rodríguez Lafora.

-Other interests

-Alzheimer was known for having a variety of medical interests including vascular diseases of the brain, early dementia, brain tumors, forensic psychiatry and epilepsy.
-Alzheimer was a leading specialist in histopathology in Europe.
-His colleagues knew him to be a dedicated professor and cigar smoker.